 It was a little over a year ago when I learned about a new 10,000 acre public land acquisition located between Asheville, NC and Johnson City, TN.
 Described as remote, isolated and unmapped (as far as trails go), I knew right away where I’d be spending my play time for the foreseeable future.
-I’ve now completed most of the routes that can be mountain biked in Rocky Fork, and I’m happy to present my first trip report post since my son came into this world.
+I’ve now completed most of the routes that can be mountain biked in Rocky Fork, and I’m happy to present my first

 The trail we rode, Manly Gulch, is as challenging as it sounds — narrow and technical, with steep dropoffs.
 The photo at left is of me coming around a tight curve between two redwoods.
 The trail section pictured is a narrow perched run set between a cut redwood stump on the upper side and a retaining wall on the lower side.